Harry Sinden: Playing career

 Near the end of the season, the Montreal Canadiens placed Sinden on their negotiation list but didn't reach an agreement with him.
-After playing some games with the Hull-Ottawa Canadiens in the Eastern Professional Hockey League he met Lynn Patrick, general manager of the Boston Bruins, who signed him as player – assistant coach for the Kingston Frontenacs, the Bruins' EPHL affiliate, starting in 1960–61.
-He was named a first-team all-star for the 1961–62 season and league MVP for 1962–63.
+After playing some games with the Hull-Ottawa Canadiens in the Eastern Professional Hockey League he met Lynn Patrick, general manager of the Boston Bruins, who signed him as a player – assistant coach for the Kingston Frontenacs, the Bruins' EPHL affiliate, starting in 1960–61.
+He was named a first-team all-star and In 1962 he was named the league’s top defenseman (an honor shared with Jean Gauthier) for the 1961–62 season.
+The next season he kept up his great play repeating as the leagues top defensive player along with being named league MVP for 1962–63.
+Sinden also helped lead the team to the league title that year.
 After the league folded, the team became the Minneapolis Bruins of the Central Hockey League for the 1963–64 season with Sinden as player-coach.
 After two seasons the team moved again, becoming the Oklahoma City Blazers, where Sinden finished his playing career in 1965–66 after six seasons with the franchise.
 In that final season, he coached the team to the league championship.

 Coaching in the NHL

 In May 1966, Sinden moved up to the NHL as head coach of the Boston Bruins.
 At 33 he was the youngest coach in the league at the time, coaching the youngest team.
 In his first season — with a team that included rookie Bobby Orr—the Bruins finished out of the playoffs with the worst record in the league.
 But in his second year, aided by the acquisitions of Phil Esposito, Ken Hodge and Fred Stanfield in a blockbuster deal with the Chicago Black Hawks, the team posted a winning record.
-In his third season, the Bruins finished with 100 points just behind the Montreal Canadiens for top spot in the NHL.
-In his fourth season, 1969–70, he coached the Bruins to their first Stanley Cup in 29 years.
+In his third season, the Bruins finished with 100 points just behind the Montreal Canadiens for the top spot in the NHL.
+In his fourth season, 1969–70, he coached the Bruins to their first Stanley Cup in 29 years beating St. Louis in the finals 4 games to 0.

+He also stepped in for two short interim stints as the Bruins coach in 1980 and 1985.